v1bh0r/vibhor86.github.io/_posts/2015-01-26-expectation.markdown

 The best services organizations have processes to raise tickets by urgency.
 Like one of our dev-ops team has two different email addresses - support@xyz.com for regular requests and emergency@xyz.com for urgent requests.

-You can use indirect ways of expressing that your are going out of the way owing to your good judgement of urgency like "The matter seems very urgent and required a prompt reply and I'm with you to help".
+You can use indirect ways of expressing that you are going out of the way owing to your good judgement of urgency like "The matter seems very urgent and required a prompt reply and I'm with you to help".

 ## Constant communication and reporting
 It is OK to cross-check unsaid assumptions with the expectations of the other person.